Manta-Network/docs/docs/openzl/proposal.md

 ### Gadget Library

-OpenZL provides list of cryptographic primitives with *optimized* zero-knowledge proof implementations in `eclair`.
+OpenZL provides a list of cryptographic primitives with *optimized* zero-knowledge proof implementations in `eclair`.
 These gadgets are composable and can be combined to build more powerful protocols such as anonymous payment (ZCash/Manta) or zk-rollups.
 The gadget library that OpenZL provides on its initial release includes:
 * *hashing gadget*: an optimized implementation of the Poseidon Hash Function [1], with parameterized arity (2, 4, 8)
 * *accumulator gadget*: Merkle tree gadget that supports zero-knowledge membership proofs.
 The Merkle tree gadget supports incremental updates as well.